-Some other limitations do exist, however, but observing a few simple guidelines make painting over vinyl a much more cost-effective renewal solution than residing your house.
+Some other limitations do exist, however, but observing a few simple guidelines can make painting over vinyl a much more cost-effective renewal solution than removing your siding and reinstalling it on your house.

 Your siding may not tolerate a color darker than your current tone.
 The additional heat absorbed by the darker color may warp the siding beyond repair.
 Companies such as Benjamin Moore and Sherwin-Williams have specific color palettes for use on vinyl siding.

 An almost universally recommended cleaning solution for vinyl siding includes 1 gallon of water, 1/3-cup laundry detergent, 2/3-cup powdered household cleaner (such as Spic ‘n Span) and 1-quart oxygen-based, liquid laundry bleach.

 Apply with a sprayer and scrub by hand using a cloth or soft-bristled brush for the best results.
 Rinse thoroughly and allow to dry.

 As mentioned before, the weather affects vinyl more than other siding materials.
 To get the best adhesion, work in the most appropriate weather conditions.

 Sunny, hot, humid or windy days create problems, so stick to overcast, comfortable, still conditions for working.